airbytehq/terraform-provider-airbyte/docs/resources/source_mongodb_v2.md

 Optional:

 - `additional_properties` (String) Parsed as JSON.
-- `auth_source` (String) Default: "admin"
-The authentication source where the user information is stored.
+- `auth_source` (String) The authentication source where the user information is stored.
+Default: "admin"
 - `password` (String, Sensitive) The password associated with this username.
+- `schema_enforced` (Boolean) When enabled, syncs will validate and structure records against the stream's schema.
+Default: true
 - `username` (String) The username which is used to access the database.